Onemind-Services-LLC/cloudmydc-docs/docs/Nodejs/Node.js Dev Center.md

 The maximum number of the same-type servers within a single environment layer depends on a particular hosting provider settings (usually this limit stands for 16 nodes and can be enlarged by sending the appropriate request to support).

 Also, for the proper requests distribution, a [load balancer](https://cloudmydc.com/) instance is automatically added upon NodeJS server scaling.
-Refer to the [horizontal scaling](https://cloudmydc.com/) documentation for more details.
+Refer to the [Horizontal Scaling](/docs/ApplicationSetting/Scaling%20And%20Clustering/Horizontal%20Scaling) documentation for more details.

 ## Automatic Horizontal Scaling